atlantistechnology/sdt-artifacts/README.md

 ---
 title: About Semantic Diff Tool
-date: November 30, 2022
+date: December 2, 2022
 ---

 # Semantic Diff Tool (sdt)

-Welcome to [Atlantis Techology](https://www.atlantistech.com/)'s Semantic Diff Tool.
+Welcome to [Atlantis Techology](https://www.atlantistech.com/)'s [Semantic Diff Tool](https://github.com/atlantistechnology/sdt).
 This tool is Free Libre Open Source Software (FLOSS) which we hope will prove useful to software developers (please contribute also).

 The command-line tool `sdt` compares source files to identify which changes create semantic differences in the program operation, and specifically to